Bluebuck: Preserved specimens

 Four mounted skins of the bluebuck remain: the adult male in Leiden, a young male at the Zoological Museum of Stockholm, an adult female in the Vienna Museum of Natural History, and an adult male in the Museum of Natural History in Paris.
 A mounted skin was housed in the Zoological Museum in Uppsala until the 19th century, but now only the horns remain.
 There are also records of a skin in Haarlem, but its current whereabouts are unknown.
 Several of these skins have been identified in various 18th-century illustrations.
 Skeletal remains have been found in both archaeological and palaeontological contexts.

-In 2021, the German geneticist Elisabeth Hempel and colleagues examined sixteen bluebuck specimens to resolve their identities, and found that only four of them were bluebucks.
+In 2021, the German geneticist Elisabeth Hempel and colleagues examined ten bluebuck specimens to resolve their identities, and found that only four of them were bluebucks.
 The skins in Stockholm and Vienna were confirmed as belonging to bluebucks, as were skull fragments in Leiden that may belong to the lectotype specimen, and the horns in Uppsala.
 Four assigned skulls (those in Glasgow, Leiden, Paris and Berlin) were shown to belong to either sable or roan antelopes, as were two pairs of horns (in Cape Town and St. Andrews).
-As a result, the bluebuck is rarer in museum collections than previously though, and no complete skulls are known of the species.
+As a result, the bluebuck is rarer in museum collections than previously thought, and no complete skulls are known of the species.
 The researchers pointed out that there are four more potential specimens that could be confirmed through testing; two skulls in Berlin, a pair of horns in London, and either a skull or pair of horns in Brussels.
+In 2023, the pair of horns in London were confirmed by Hempel and colleagues to belong to a blue antelope using A-DNA, but four other candidates were shown to be roan antelopes.